Skip to Content

 We aim to build a research programme that generates and applies knowledge of security and defence, to advance and contribute to national, regional and global security conversations.

-In April 2018 the Centre will again host the National Security Conference to address the complex regional and national security environment.
+In April 2018 the Centre hosted a National Security Conference to address the complex regional and national security environment.
 The inaugural conference was held in August 2016 in Auckland.

 Page authorised by Centre for Defence and Security Studies